lorenzobabini/Tesseract-GUI-to-create-training-data/README.md

 For Windows I suggest the instructions of the [Pypi page of Tesserocr](https://pypi.org/project/tesserocr/), in particular the 'pip' option

-## 1. Moving the Target Tesseract Model to be fine tuned
+## How to easily create Ground Truth data with this GUI

 The Tesseract model file that needs to be retrained or fine tuned can be found in your `tessdata` folder where Tesseract is installed, and has the filename format `<lang>.traineddata`